-New Market Tax Credit
+New Markets Tax Credit

-The US Congress created the New Market Tax Credit (NMTC) program in December 2000 by passage of the Community Renewal Tax Relief Act of 2000.
-The program is jointly administered by the Community Development Financial Institutions Fund (CDFI Fund) and the Internal Revenue Service (IRS).
-The NMTC Program uses federal tax incentives to attract private capital into operating businesses and real estate in urban and rural low-income communities (LIC).
-Through May 2013, the CDFI Fund had awarded approximately \$36.5 billion in NMTC authority.22
+The US Congress created the New Markets Tax Credit (NMTC) program in December 2000 by passage of the Community Renewal Tax Relief Act of 2000.
+The program is administered by the Community Development Financial Institutions Fund (CDFI Fund), which is housed within the Department of the Treasury.
+The NMTC Program uses federal tax incentives to attract private capital into operating businesses and real estate developments in urban and rural low-income communities (LIC).
+Through July 2015, the CDFI Fund had awarded approximately \$43.5 billion in NMTC authority over 12 rounds of awards